-2002; Alexander, Barker, and Arridge 2002).
-The aim of this article is to introduce a Rician regression model and its related normal models to characterize noise contributions in various MRI modalities and to develop its associated estimation methods and diagnostic tools.
-We develop the estimation algorithms for calculating the maximum likelihood (ML) estimates of three regression models for MRI data.
-We develop a procedure to systematically assess the quality of MR images using a variety of diagnostic techniques, including an analysis of residuals, Cook's distance, goodnessof-fit test statistics, influence measures, and graphical analyses.
+The aim of this paper is to introduce a Rician regression model and its related normal models to characterize noise contributions in various MRI modalities and to develop its associated estimation methods and diagnostic tools.
+We develop the estimation algorithms for calculating the maximum likelihood estimation of three regression models for MRI data.
+We develop diagnostic procedures to assess systematically the quality of MR images using a variety of diagnostic techniques, including an analysis of residuals, Cook's distance, goodness-of-fit test statistics, influence measures, and graphical analyses.
 We use the p-values of test statistics to evaluate directly the goodness of fit of the fitted regression models to the MRI data.
-Two diagnostic measures, standardized residuals and Cook's distance, identify in each voxel of the image outliers that can be caused by motion artifacts and other noise components.
+Two diagnostic measures, standardized residuals and Cook's distance, identify in each voxel of the image outliers that can be caused by motion artifact and other noise components.
 Graphical tools include three-dimensional (3D) images of statistical measures that can isolate problematic voxels, as well as two-dimensional (2D) plots for assessing the compatibility of the fitted regression model with data in individual voxels.
 Finally, we apply these diagnostic techniques to diffusion tensor images and demonstrate that the techniques are able to identify subtle artifacts and experimental variation not captured by the Rician model.

 We will next present the Rician regression model and its two related normal models and discuss some of their statistical properties.
 Estimation algorithms will be used to maximize the likelihood function of the regression models proposed.
-Then, we will develop diagnostic procedures consisting of goodnessof-fit statistics, influence measures, and graphical analyses.
+Then we will develop diagnostic procedures consisting of goodness-of-fit statistics, influence measures, and graphical analyses.
 Simulation studies will assess the empirical performance of the estimation algorithms and goodness-of-fit statistics under different experimental conditions.
-Finally, we will analyze a real dataset to illustrate an application of these methods, before offering some concluding remarks.
+Finally, we will analyze a real-world data set to illustrate a real-world application of these methods, before offering some concluding remarks.